connormanning/entwine/doc/entwine-point-tile.md

 #### offset
 The offset at which this data was indexed - an array of length 3.
 This value will not exist for absolutely positioned data.
 If `offset` is present, then absolutely positioned values for spatial coordinates can be determined as `absolutelyPositionedValue = serializedValue * scale + offset`.
 Note that for a `dataType` of `laszip`, offset information must be read from the LAZ header since individual files may be serialized with a local offset.

-#### reprojection
-An optional value representing reprojection performed during the indexing step.
-If present, this value is a JSON object with required string value `out`, representing the output spatial reference system.
-Optional value `in` represents the input coordinate system used, which may be omitted if input coordinate systems are inferred from file headers.

 #### scale
 The scale factor for this data.
 May be either a number, an array of length 3, or may not be present at all in the case of absolutely positioned data.
 If `scale` is present, then absolutely positioned values for spatial coordinates can be determined as `absolutelyPositionedValue = serializedValue * scale + offset`.